Marcell Ozuna Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Marcell Ozuna?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Marcell Ozuna At The Plate